She’s in control… of us

 In a very strong dialect that indicates that her hood definitely is Aarhus, Julie has a high use of sayings.
 But as the creative kind of girl she is, she prefers inventing her own sayings – who cares if it’s an apple or a banana a day that keeps the doctor away?
 Julie doesn’t.
 Nor does she care about orthography in mails.
 Mostly because Julie spells exactly like she speaks.

 You can count on Sune!

-As co-partner and Chief Financial Officer in /et al. Sunes main focus is the financials and sales.
-He have a broad understanding of Design Thinking and how it creates value for your business.
-Sune believes the highest value is created when we in the design process centralize the business of each client, focus on the end-users and use the most relevant technology.
-Doing so, both minimizes the development costs and increases the probability of success.
-Though He isn’t directly engaged in the projects, he helps to ensure that we always focus on your business maximizing the Return of Investment – just because he is a economic genius.
+As co-partner and Chief Financial Officer in /et al., Sune’s main focus is financials and sales.
+He has a broad understanding of Design Thinking and how it creates value for your business.
+Sune believes the highest value is created when we, in the design process, centralise the business of each client, focus on the end-users and use the most relevant technology.
+Doing so both minimises the development costs and increases the probability of success.
+Though he isn’t directly engaged in the projects, he helps to ensure that we always focus on your business, maximising the Return of Investment – just because he’s an economic genius.

 He’s all about the money

 Sune is a talker, and he prefers to talk about money.
 Actually his passion for money is almost too much, and he is so fond of Børsen that they should consider giving him a sponsorship.
 And if they do, Sune can easily make something cool in Excel explaining why it would be profitable.